+Procedure 1 Press the [TT menu] key.

+Press [2] key.

+Press [8] key.

+2 Press the [2] key y.

 The Lost Alarm setting is switched.

-Off: Lost target alarm will not be active.

-Dangerous ship: Lost target alarm will sound only for the AIS targets for which a dangerous target alarm has already been activated.

-Activated and dangerous ship:

-Lost target alarm will sound only for the AIS targets for which an activated AIS target and dangerous target alarm has already been activated.
+Off : Dangerous ship : Activated and dange Lost target alarm will not be active.
+Lost target alarm will sound only for the AIS targets for which a dangerous target alarm has already been activated. erous ship : Lost target alarm will sound only for the AIS targets for which an activated AIS target and dangerous target alarm has already been activated.